Welcome to Travel Arbitration

 Love Holidays, On the Beach, Southall Travel and others

 Not all users of the scheme are members of ABTA.
 For example, Love Holidays, On the Beach and Southall Travel have their own version of the rules and operate outside of ABTA membership.
 If you are in dispute with any holiday company you must complain to them first.
-We will not issue application forms for arbitration, and we cannot get involved if you have a dispute until you have submitted a properly completed application form, which is issued either by ABTA or by the holiday company.
+We do not issue application forms for arbitration, and we cannot get involved if you have a dispute until you have submitted a properly completed application form, which is issued either by ABTA or by the holiday company.

 Who are CDRL and what is their involvement?